Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 pocket cards—the face-down cards dealt to each player at the beginning of a hand.

-poker tournament—an event where players pay an entry fee to form a prize fund.
+poker tournament—an event in which players pay an entry fee to form a prize fund.
 Each participant is issued playing chips that have no cash value.
 The players who accumulate all the chips during play, win the cash prizes.

 position—a player’s turn to act in a hand relative to the other players.
 A player in an early position is one of the first to act; a player in a late position is one of the last.
 Since late position is an advantage, position rotates one seat after each hand to give players equal turns.